Sydney-Informatics-Hub/eeharvest/README.md

   wide range of data sources in Australia, with support for Google Earth Engine via a dependency on `eeharvest` (see below)
-- 🐍 `eeharvest`: **this package**, which provides access to Google Earth Engine and is thus designed as a standalone package for anyone to use without the baggage of `geodata-harvester`
+- 🐍 `eeharvest`: **this package**, which provides access to Google Earth Engine and is designed to work as a standalone package
-- `dataharvester`: an R package that replicates the functionality of `geodata-harvester`, but using R fundamentals and syntax
+- `dataharvester`: an R package that replicates the functionality of `geodata-harvester`, but with additional support for functional R programming and the tidyverse

 ## `eeharvest` features